wolfe60629/Neural-Network/README.md

 # Neural Network
 This project is a baseline to my senior project.
-It is a multi-perceptron neural network that can learn based on data that is fed through the algorithm.
+It is a multi-perceptron neural network that can learn based on the data that is fed through the algorithm.
 Using backpropigation, the algorithm tweaks different values, and normallizes the dataset with a sigmodial activation function.
+(Talk about little johns car)
 ## Getting Started